-Cultivate sports talent with St Mary’s innovative Sports Performance Analysis and Talent Identification degree
+Cultivate sports talent with St Mary’s innovative sports performance analysis degree

-Analyse sports performance and identify talent for elite organisations with our Sports Performance Analysis and Talent Identification degree.
+Evaluate sports performance for elite organisations with our sports performance analysis degree.
 You will become confident in topics like holistic development and recruitment strategies and also conduct your own research.

-Our student, Lewis, says that, on this course, “you’ll get a true representation of the industry, a highly trained and experienced programme team, engaging lectures, and the opportunity to further your career”.
+Our student, Lewis, says that our sports performance analysis course provides a "true representation of the industry, a highly trained and experienced programme team, engaging lectures, and the opportunity to further your career”.

 This is a two-year accelerated BSc, which gives you a head start in your career and maximises your earning potential.